thorrellt/CareCorner/README.md

 ## Installation

-1. Download the zip file from [Master](https://github.com/thorrellt/CareCorner.git) and unzip in on your PC.
+1. Download the zip file from Master and unzip it onto your PC.

-2. Import the Project in Android Studio
+2. Import the Project in Android Studio.

-3. Build the application using the build.gradle file located in CareCorner/care-corner-mobile/
+3. Build the application using the build.gradle file located in CareCorner/care-corner-mobile.

 4. Run the app on an emulator.

-To include database connection follow the instructions on the API readMe [here](https://github.com/thorrellt/CareCorner/blob/master/care-corner-api/README.md)
+To include database connection follow the instructions on the API readMe [here.](https://github.com/thorrellt/CareCorner/blob/master/care-corner-api/README.md)

-Our Website
+The Care Corner Website
 https://thorrellt.github.io/CareCorner/